qfpl/state-machine-testing-course/level01/README.md

 # Your Task

-Complete the definitions of `setDrinkHotChocolate` and `setDrinkTea`, and define necessary types and `HTraversable` instances for these commands.
+Complete the definitions of `cSetDrinkHotChocolate` and `cSetDrinkTea`, and define necessary types and `HTraversable` instances for these commands.
 You'll retain more if you type out the other two commands by hand, and use typed holes and a running `ghcid` session so you can